Calgary Association of Lifelong Learners

 The name of the society shall be the Calgary Association of Lifelong Learners.

-The purpose of the Association shall be to facilitate lifelong learning for residents of Calgary and area who are 45 years of age and older.
+The purpose of the Association shall be to facilitate lifelong learning for residents of Calgary and area.

-1. Membership is open to any person in their second half of life, who resides in Calgary and area upon payment of the membership fee.
+1. Membership is open to any person being the full age of 18 years, who resides in Calgary and area upon payment of the membership fee.

 2. CALL shall have up to five Honorary Memberships.
 The Board shall select the individuals and determine the duration of the Honorary Membership.
 Honorary Members do not pay the annual membership fee; however they are considered to be members in good standing.